 If you have several batteries in your battery bank, try and reduce them.
 Having too many batteries at the bank increases resistance and can ultimately result in unequal charging.
 That is why it is preferable to have a single battery whenever possible.
 On the same note, ensure that you don't leave your batteries uncharged for a long time.

-You should also ensure that you keep your battery or battery bank in a cool place and away from high temperatures.
-When solar batteries are exposed to high temperatures, their cyclic life is reduced.
-As such, you won't enjoy the full efficiency of your solar power system and the lifespan of your batteries will be significantly reduced.
+You should also ensure that you keep your battery or battery bank fresh and well away from high temperatures.
+Solar batteries’ cyclic life is also compromised when exposed to high temperatures.
+As such, you will not be able to get the maximum benefits of your solar power system and the batteries’ life will be dramatically shortened.

 Clean your solar panels occasionally

-In as much as you can simply leave your solar panels on the roof and forget about them, dirt and other materials are bound to settle on top of the panels.
+As much as you can fix the solar panels on the roof and leave them, dust and any other debris is likely to accumulate on the top of the panel.
 The result?
-Parts of the solar panel will not effectively generate the power they are supposed to produce, and this will lead to slower charging of the battery.
+Some parts of the solar panel will be unable to perform the expected power generation and this will lead to slow charging of the battery.

 It is thus a good idea to keep your solar panels clean.
 There's no right or wrong period for which you can do this, but if you have lots of trees around which drop their leaves on your roof, then you might need to clean more often.
 You should also ensure that your solar panels are away from any shade as this will have an even bigger impact on the effective power produced.